jimturbo24/classic-sit-coms/README.md

 Reviews
 Trivia

+## Modify the look/feel of the page
+Story: As a user I want to see a clean modern page so that I can enjoy the experience
+Estimate: 3 hrs.
+Actual: 4.5 hrs.
+Pull Request:

 ## Create New User
 Story: As a new user I want create a new account so that I can use the site.
 Estimate: 2 hrs.